taotriad/BabySomnia/Basic_facts_about_Dreamcatcher.md

 * Most of their title tracks are pop/rock with other influences mixed in.
 * Almost all their songs are composed by the same duo; Ollounder & Leez.
 * Leez left the company in 2022 when offered an exclusive contract with Hi-Hat Co., Ltd as music director.
 * Rock isn't very popular in South Korea, at least partially related to the "Rux scandal".
-I suggest reading about it, but not watching any videos you might find.
+Feel free to read about it, but watching any videos you might find is not recommended.
 * Their company used to be called Happy Face Entertainment (HFE; logotype: a red smiling face).
 Nowadays it's called Dreamcatcher Company (DCC).
 * The official fanclub is called InSomnia.
 * InSomnia has a reputation for being helpful (and thankful!) towards reactors and welcoming towards newcomers.
 This guide aims to continue that tradition.